SebastianLl28/crud-with-cloudinary/readme.md

 # Crud project using cloudinary

-It is a simple SPA web application that allows users to CRUD hostels.
+It is a simple web application that allows users to CRUD hostels.
 With a focus on simplicity and efficiency, this app is geared towards saving photos to cloudinary and not storing it on the server.

 ## Technologies
 - node